Columnist Critical of Tim Hudak's Policies

 Business Manager Receives Safety Award

 Local 793 business manager Mike Gallagher has been presented with the 2012 Roy A. Phinnemore Award for his contributions to improving health and safety in Ontario’s construction industry.
 The award was presented at the annual general meeting of the Infrastructure Health and Safety Association (IHSA) on Sept.
 18 in Mississauga.
-IHSA president and CEO Al […]
+IHSA president and CEO Al Beattie and Local 793 president Joe Redshaw, who is co-chair of the IHSA board of directors, presented the award to Gallagher.
+Redshaw told the audience that Gallagher, who was president of the Construction Safety Association […]

 Local 793 business manager Mike Gallagher has been presented with the 2012 Roy A. Phinnemore Award for his contributions to improving health and safety in Ontario’s construction industry.